erickirch/fdr/README.rst

     - Solution Level 3
     - ...
     - Solution Level n
-- one and only one cell gets marked (WorkItemObject)
+- one and only one cell gets marked
-- no missing steps (CascadeObject)
+- no missing steps
-- each requirements path starts with Procedure Step (CascadeObject)
+- each requirements path starts with Procedure Step
-- each requirements path terminates in 'F' (CascadeObject)
+- each requirements path terminates in 'F' (done)
-- all DO Solution levels get used (CascadeObject) *
+- all DO Solution levels get used
-- only contains characters X or F
+- only contains characters X or F (done)

 Cascade Level
 '''''''''''''